 Does that sound familiar?

-For the average small business WordPress site, using a complex premium WordPress theme like Avada, Enfold, or Salient, running one or more popular plugins like Woocommerce, BBPress, W3 Total Cache, and YOAST SEO, you need a hosting package that has the capabilities to properly support all of these processes.
+For the average small business, using a premium WordPress theme like Avada, Enfold, or Salient, and running one or more popular plugins like Woocommerce, BBPress, W3 Total Cache, and YOAST SEO, your hosting package should offer capabilities and resources you need.
 At a minimum, I would recommend the following.
 And you don’t need to necessarily understand what all this means, but your potential hosting company needs to show you that they meet these minimum standards:

 WordPress Hosting Minimum PHP Resource Requirements